 Preparing to Aerate

-Tip: Checked for any obstacles or safety hazards, including any shallow buried cables, pipes, irrigation, sprinkles, etc. that would be at risk during coring.
+Tip: Check for any obstacles or safety hazards, including any shallow buried cables, pipes, irrigation, sprinkles, etc. that would be at risk during coring.
 Mark hazard areas to avoid if/as needed.
+The depth penetrated depends on your equipment, but i

 Aerating the Lawn